 The Insurance Commissioner also announced on September 17, 2024 a partnership with Cal Poly Humboldt to create a public wildfire catastrophe model.

-Recommendations are anticipated from this partnership in April, 2025.
+Recommendations from this partnership came out on May 6, 2025.
+This report can found here Public-Wildfire-Model-Strategy-Group-Chaired-by-Cal-Poly-Humboldt-Future-Directions-and-Considerations-05-16-2025.pdf.